WeAce Hyderabad chapter aims to help advance women’s participation throughout technology education

 providing an opportunity to conduct experiments.
 Math and Science competition to challenge girls to think critically.

-colleges, career fair and scholarship grants, second career mentoring and reverse mentoring
+colleges, career fair and scholarship grants, second career coaching and reverse coaching

 to guide and support women at different stages of their careers in the stem domain through the